Formally Verified SAT-Based AI Planning: Experimental Evaluation

-We record a few findings.
-Firstly, our system very frequently runs out of memory as it computes the entire encoding in memory before producing output.
-This leads to less of our encodings being solved by Kissat compared to the ones produced by Madagascar, as shown in the table above.
-On the other hand, when our encoding is successfully computed, it is solved by Kissat in significantly shorter time, as shown in Figure~\ref{fig:timecompare}.
-Indeed, Kissat fails to terminate on some Madagascar encoding from the Rovers domain, while it succeeds with our encodings of the same problems and horizons.
-We note that Madagascar's $\forall$-step encoding is linear in size due to the use of auxiliary variables to represent the operator interference clauses.
-A hypothesis is that auxiliary variables interferes with Kissat's deduction mechanisms, as has been reported about compact encodings in other contexts~\cite{knuth2015art}[Section 7.2.2.2].
-However, this needs further study.
+Secondly, we compare the performances of our encoding and Madagascar. \begin{enumerate*} \item For most instances, our encoding is solved by Kissat in significantly shorter time than Madagascar\fullversion{ (see Fig.~\ref{fig:allKissatTime})}.
+Kissat fails to terminate on Madagascar encodings of some Rovers instances, while it succeeds for our encodings.
+We note that Madagascar's $\forall$-step encoding is linear in size due to the use of auxiliary variables to represent the operator interference clauses, while ours is quadratic\fullversion{ (see Fig.~\ref{fig:allClauses})}.
+A hypothesis is that auxiliary variables interfere with Kissat's deduction mechanisms, as has been reported about compact encodings in other contexts~\cite{knuth2015art}[Section 7.2.2.2].
+However, this needs further study. \item Since our verified implementation is purely functional in Standard ML, computing our encoding takes longer time than Madagascar's, e.g.\ we use balanced trees instead of arrays, causing every access/update to be worst-case logarithmic instead of constant time.
+This leads to our encoding to have a worse total (i.e.\ grounding, encoding and solving) running time, despite the fact that our encoding is usually solvable in shorter time\fullversion{ (see Fig.~\ref{fig:allTotalTime})}.
+A bigger problem is that, as Standard ML does not support lazy evaluation and has poor memory management in general, our encoding frequently runs out of memory as it computes the entire encoding in memory before producing any output\fullversion{ (see Fig.~\ref{fig:allTotalMemory})}.
+This leads to less of our encodings being solved by Kissat compared to the ones produced by Madagascar (see Table~\ref{table:solved}).

-Secondly, and more importantly, we found bugs in Madagascar.
-For some instances and horizons, Madagascar produces unsatisfiable formulae although these problems have $\forall$-step parallel plans whose length is not larger than the horizon.
-This happens in at least 24 instances of different variants of the Rovers and PARCPrinter domains. \todo{I think this could sound less like fingerpointing at Madagascar.} The fact that such a well-established planning system has such bugs demonstrate that it is imperative we verify planning systems, especially that there no generally succinct unsolvablity certificates do not exist for AI planning algorithms.